SpaceX reusable launch system development program: Economics of rocket reuse

 According to Elon Musk, almost every piece of the Falcon should be reused over 100 times.
 Heat shields and a few other items should be reused over 10 times before replacement.
 In March 2017, SpaceX announced progress in their experiments to recover, and eventually reuse, the 6-million dollar payload fairing.
 On the SES-10 mission, one of the fairing halves performed a controlled atmospheric reentry and splashdown using thrusters and a steerable parachute; fairings are eventually slated to land on a floating "bouncy castle" structure.

 SpaceX began re-flight of previously launched booster stages in 2017.
 The first re-flight was accomplished in March 2017, nearly a year after the booster's maiden flight; the second was in June 2017, only five months after its maiden flight.
 Both were successful, and both insurers and launch service customers are supporting the market in launch services provided by multiple-use boosters.

-In August 2020, Elon Musk tweeted that refurbishment and reuse of a booster is done for less than 10% the price of a new booster while the payload reduction is below 40%.
+In August 2020, Musk tweeted that refurbishment and reuse of a booster is done for less than 10% the price of a new booster while the payload reduction is below 40%.
 According to his tweet, SpaceX breaks even with a second flight per booster and saves money from the third flight on.
 At that time, Falcon 9 Block 5 had made 35 flights with 11 boosters.